Hewlett Packard 9820A Programmable Calculator

 more complex problems.
 When running programs, the machine is also

 reasonably fast.
 The simple program:

-Which simply accumulates an accumulating count of the loops in the "Z" register, will accumulate 95 loops per second.
+Which simply accumulates a count of the loops in the Z register, accumulates roughly 95 loops per second.

 A little less than a year after the 9820A was introduced, Hewlett Packard introduced a follow-on machine, the 9821A.
-The 9821A replaced the magnetic card reader of the 9820A with a cassette tape drive, similar to that in the HP 9830, allowing for storage of more complex programs, as well as for data-file access through a built-in function ROM that had routines to allow user programs to read/write data to/from the cassette tape.
+The 9821A replaced the magnetic card reader of the 9820A with an incremental controlled cassette tape drive, similar to that used in the HP 9830A, allowing for storage of more complex programs, as well as for data-file access through a built-in function ROM that had routines to allow user programs to read/write data to/from the cassette tape.